PennyLaneAI/pennylane/doc/introduction/circuits.rst

     Measured observables **must** come after all other operations at the end of the circuit function as part of the return statement, and cannot appear in the middle.

-* The quantum function can take two kinds of classical input parameters: *positional* and *auxiliary*.

-  * The function can *only* be differentiated with respect to its positional parameters.
-    The positional parameters should be only used as the parameters of the :doc:`quantum operations <operations>` in the function,
-    and they all must be real numbers, or nested sequences or arrays of real numbers.
-    Classical processing of positional parameters, either by arithmetic operations or external functions, is not allowed.
-One current exception is simple scalar multiplication.

-  * The auxiliary parameters can *not* be differentiated with respect to.
-    They are useful for providing data or 'placeholders' to the quantum function.
-    Parameters that have default values are interpreted as auxiliary parameters.
-They *must* be given using the keyword syntax.

 .. note::